-When used strategically, LinkedIn can be a powerful tool to aid you in your job search and to help you advance your career.
-It can also help you bridge bigger career changes (read our article on career change tips here).
+When used strategically, LinkedIn can be a powerful tool to aid you in your job search and help you advance your career.
+It can also help you bridge bigger career changes.

 Are you using your LinkedIn profile to its full potential?
 If not, this advanced guide may help.

-The previous post in our LinkedIn series helped you with the basics of building a LinkedIn profile to your job search advantage.
-This post provides more advanced techniques for tapping into more job opportunities through LinkedIn.
+The previous post in our LinkedIn series helped you with using the basics of building a LinkedIn profile for your LinkedIn job search advantage.
+This post provides more advanced techniques for tapping into more LinkedIn job opportunities.

 This post will include 4 parts:

 - Asking for and Receiving Fantastic LinkedIn Recommendations